imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 As we will see in the next sections, it is sufficient for the estimation method we are using, at the same time being relatively easy to apply.
 We chose to not pursue the method `measure_all` (aka "Individual instruction measurement") which has been preliminarily chosen during Stage I.

-`measure_total` takes the measurement of the interpreter loop in its entirety, starting at just before the first iteration and ending just after the program halts.
+`measure_total` takes the measurement of the interpreter loop in its entirety, starting just before the first iteration and ending just after the program halts.
 The measurement is taken using a nanosecond precision monotonic timer, as available depending on the particular EVM implementation.
 We also capture the timer overhead by taking two readings of the timer without any code in between.
-The timer overhead is negligible in the `measure_total` approach, orders of magnitude smaller than the measurement itself, we capture the readings of it nevertheless, as it provides a first instance of a sanity check on the collected data.
+The timer overhead is negligible in the `measure_total` approach, orders of magnitude smaller than the measurement itself, we capture the readings of it nevertheless, as it provides the first instance of a sanity check on the collected data.

 As during the measurements done for Stage I, each measurement is repeated `sampleSize` times during the lifetime of a single OS process doing the measurement, as well as the measuring OS process is started `nSamples` times, producing the total of `nSamples * sampleSize` measurements for a single program.

 The benefits of measuring the entire execution of the interpreter loop are the following:
 1. We are not concerned with timer resolution or overhead anymore, and we do not need to correct it as we needed when measuring individual instructions.
 2. We do not introduce factors which might impact the functioning of the EVM, namely the system calls required to capture the timer, in the middle of a running EVM program.
-3. The instrumentation is much simpler and the amounts of data produced smaller.
+3. The instrumentation is much simpler and less data is produced.
 4. The number of changes in the interpreter code is smaller.

 The main drawback is that we need to take special measures in order to be able to draw useful conclusions from the measurement obtained.